Forward-swept wing: Post-WWII general aviation

-Small amounts of sweep do not cause serious problems and even moderate forward sweep allows a significant aft movement of the main spar attachment point and carry-through structure.
+Small amounts of sweep do not cause serious problems, and even a moderate forward sweep allows a significant rearward movement of the main spar attachment point and carry-through structure.

-In 1954, Wocke returned to the German Democratic Republic, moving to West Germany shortly afterwards and joining Hamburger Flugzeugbau (HFB) as their chief designer.
-In Hamburg, Wocke completed work on the HFB 320 Hansa Jet business jet which flew in 1964.
-The forward sweep enabled the main spar to be moved aft behind the cabin so that the spar did not need to project into the cabin.
+In 1954, Wocke returned to East Germany, moving to West Germany shortly afterwards and joining Hamburger Flugzeugbau as their chief designer.
+In Hamburg, Wocke completed work on the HFB 320 Hansa Jet business jet, which first flew in 1964.
+The forward sweep enabled the main spar to be moved behind the cabin for a less intrusive interior layout.